Options Community Based Day Services & Employment

 Options CBDS program advances meaningful and full community inclusion; individuals served have considerable flexibility and choice in the design and selection of their daily activities.
 Although many activities are focused on employment objectives, participants have a wide variety of artistic, recreational, volunteer and career exploration options available too.

 Each participant’s plan is designed to meet his/her personal life vision and preferred activities and goals.
 The curriculum focuses on 5 major, inter-related components: Employment & Employment Training, Volunteer Services, Social Relationships, Recreation, and Education.
 Participants desiring to work are placed in community jobs; train at Options’ business affiliations and Option’s business training services.

-Of the more than 115 individuals served, 80% are employed at least part time in the community.
+Most individuals served, are employed at least part time in the community.
 Off-site, community activities are available every day and special activities are offered weekly.
 Health & nutrition, personal safety, daily living skills and self-advocacy are primary components of the program curriculum; community environments such as health clubs, Y’s, banks, grocery stores, restaurants, libraries, senior centers, post offices, parks, recreation centers and museums are used as learning environments whenever possible.

-• Options Alternative (A) on Main Street, Watertown;
+• Options Alternative (A) at 170 Main Street, Watertown;

 • Options Employment (E) in Waverley Sq., Belmont;

 • Options Unlimited (U) in Cushing Sq., Belmont; and